PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 implementation.
 The focused gate passes
 `355 passed, 1 xfailed in 18.12s`; the strict xfail is runner/helper/two-call
 propagation.

+The parent runner/helper now return the unchanged seven-slot tuple.
+The two direct calls retain `_layout_pass_set_2_preadd_mean_attention_results` and `_layout_opt_preadd_mean_attention_results`; both remain observation-only.
+The focused implementation gate passes `356 passed in 20.18s`, the branch-changed broad suite passes `1591 passed in 29.45s`, and targeted static validation passes.

+The next unit should audit the layout-recovery prefix result immediately before the first retained pre-add parent result and inventory every other occurrence.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it